 Location and Contact Information

 The Pacific Remote Islands Marine National Monument was established on January 6, 2009, by President George W. Bush under the authority of the Antiquities Act of 1906, but expanded to its current size on September 25, 2014, by President Barack Obama.
-The Monument represents one of the last frontiers of scientific discovery in the world and is a safe haven for Central Tropical Pacific biodiversity.
+The Monument represents one of the last frontiers of scientific discovery in the world and is a safe haven for Central Pacific biodiversity.
 The Monument and the national wildlife refuges within it protect entire ecosystems – from coral reefs to deep seamounts, abyssal plain, and volcanic features.

 The national wildlife refuges with the Monument are: